isa-group/botica/docs/1-the-concept-of-a-bot.md

 or sending notifications to complex processes involving data transformation, machine learning inference, or multi-step workflows.
 These bots are able to:

-- **Publish messages**: bots can publish messages to the message broker, which can trigger actions in other bots.
+- **Publish orders**: bots can publish messages (called orders) to the message broker, which can trigger actions in other bots.

-- **Subscribe to multiple orders**: bots can subscribe to multiple keys and orders, allowing them to listen for and respond to different types of messages.
+- **Subscribe to multiple actions**: bots can subscribe to multiple keys and actions, allowing them to listen for and respond to different orders.
 This capability is crucial for building complex workflows where a bot may need to react to various events or data inputs.

 - **Mounting file systems**: bots can mount any part of the host's file system, giving them access